MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/how-to-manage-pim-policies.md

 1. To use the Azure AD Privileged Identity Management, you must have one of the following licenses:
     - Azure AD Premium P2
     - Enterprise Mobility + Security (EMS) E5 license
 1. Microsoft Graph PowerShell using a global administrator role and the appropriate permissions.
-For this tutorial, the `RoleManagement.ReadWrite.Directory` delegated permission is required.
+For this how-to guide, the `RoleManagement.ReadWrite.Directory` delegated permission is required.
 To set the permissions in Microsoft Graph PowerShell, run;

     ```powershell
     Connect-MgGraph -Scopes "RoleManagement.ReadWrite.Directory"